aaronoh/AdvJsCA2-React/README.md

 **Firebase**

-The application is available [here](https://dbikes-react-1523440340962.firebaseapp.com/) via FireBase or at dbikes.site (Not forwarded properly due to ongoing Namecheap/firebase issue) accessible at dbikes.site but NOT www.dbikes.site.
+The application is available [here](https://dbikes-react-1523440340962.firebaseapp.com/) via FireBase or at dbikes.site.

 The deployment process is very straight forward - once you [create an application](https://console.firebase.google.com/) and install the CLI (`npm install -g firebase-tools`).
 You then login to your account using `firebase login`.
 You then create a production build of your project using `npm build` and prepare it for deployment to firebase using `firebase init`, form there the CLI steps you through the process before providing you with the [url](https://dbikes-react-1523440340962.firebaseapp.com/) of your application.